AP Automation is changing the business landscape

 But how to go about this discovery?
 The best way to do this is to identify and collect the company’s specific needs, then use this information to create an AP automation business case.
 Once they finish matching specific needs to benefits, without question everyone should see there is a pretty compelling case to move forward.

 AP Automation enables a very pragmatic approach to accounts payable digital transformation.
 It is a way for most finance departments to get started.
 Together they save time and lead to lower costs while employees are enriched by being able to perform tasks with higher added value.
 Combining these tools for your payables system lead to greater security for all processes, data, and compliance.

 Did you know?

-With Yooz's no-touch solution seamlessly integrated with Sage, businesses can automatically capture vendor invoices, update data in real-time, and process invoices directly in the Sage platform, providing a more accurate, more controlled, and more secure purchase to pay process.
+With Yooz's no-touch solution seamlessly integrated with the Sage Intacct ERP, businesses can automatically capture vendor invoices, update data real-time, and process invoices directly in the Sage platform itself.
+AP Automation connected to Sage provides a unique, accurate, controlled, cost effective, and more secure purchase-to-pay process.

 Not only with Finance and Accounting departments benefit from increased visibility into their payables at any time, but they will also be able to make more informed decisions using real-time data.
 Best of all, they can decrease their administrative costs by as much as 70%.

 Do you realize how much paper moves through the AP department in a day?
 Month?
 Year?
 Many organizations don't grasp just how much a paper process is weighing them down and causing them to fall behind their competition.
 Fortunately, shedding the paperweight is easy when you transition to a paperless accounts payable system to streamline the entire invoice process.
 It's a sure way to see immediate benefits in terms of time, space, and costs as well as accuracy and security.